kspringfield13/chatdeb/README.md

 **Generate Local Visualizations**

-The `/visualize/complete` endpoint now returns a path to a PNG file created with `matplotlib`.
+The `/visualize/complete` endpoint returns a path to a PNG chart created with `matplotlib`.
 Provide the SQL query along with x and y columns and a chart type (bar, line, scatter or pie).
 The image is saved in the `charts/` folder and the file path is returned to the frontend.
-The FastAPI app now serves this directory under the `/charts` route so the React UI can load the images directly.
+The FastAPI app serves this directory under the `/charts` route so the React UI can load the images directly.

 **Table Previews**

-Multi-row query results are now rendered as images using `matplotlib` with a light shaded style.
-These PNG files are saved in the same `charts/` directory and returned with a `TABLE:` prefix.
+Multi-row query results are rendered as PNG files using `beautifultable`.
+The table text is drawn to an image and saved in the same `charts/` directory.
+The path is returned with a `TABLE:` prefix.

 **Summarize Conversation**